Mt Ishiwari (石割山)

 From here there are a lot of stairs.

-We saw some people doing the hike in the reverse direction, possibly so that they get to go down these stairs instead of up.
+We passed by some people going in the opposite direction, possibly so that they get to go down these stairs instead of up.
 The overall elevation gain is still going to be the same and so I don’t think one way is better than the other - it depends how much you hate stairs!

 Both ends of the trail have an onsen too, so maybe you could make your choice on which onsen you’d prefer, or if there’s a specific restaurant you want to visit at the end of the trail.